MacDIYver8/plant-moisture-monitor/README.md

 > You can use, modify, and share this code for **non-commercial purposes only**, as long as you provide credit.

 Made with 🌱 by MacDIYver

 ---

 ## ✅ What to do next:

-1. Copy the above into a file called `README.md` at the root of your repo
+1. Save this file as README.md in your repo root.
 2. Stage and commit:

 ```bash